 The Foreign Agents Registration Act (FARA) represents a heightened area of risk for companies and individuals that work closely with non-U.S. entities, especially when those entities have non-U.S. government ownership or other significant ties to non-U.S. governments.
 Drawing on its deep experience in national security law and government regulation, our lawyers advise clients on the latest FARA enforcement trends and interpretive guidance and conduct sensitive internal investigations and risk-based compliance reviews.

 At a time of fast-moving FARA developments and enforcement actions, Morrison & Foerster’s national security team has recent and extensive government and private sector counseling experience relating to FARA enforcement and compliance.
-Our practice group includes the former Assistant Attorney General for National Security who until 2016 led the DOJ division that includes the FARA Unit, two former senior DOJ national security lawyers who recently held leadership roles in the same division, the former General Counsel of the Office of the Director of National Intelligence, and a former Assistant United States Attorney in the Southern District of New York with recent experience defending against FARA enforcement.
+We are the only law firm that has a former Chief of the FARA Unit of the DOJ, and our practice group includes two former senior DOJ national security lawyers, the former General Counsel of the Office of the Director of National Intelligence, and a former Assistant United States Attorney in the Southern District of New York with recent experience defending against FARA enforcement.

 We have advised both organizations and individuals in sensitive and high stakes matters relating to FARA – and have extensive experience giving practical, risk-based guidance on the law’s applicability as well as in conducting domestic and cross-border investigations relating to FARA and engaging with the DOJ on matters relating to FARA.
 In addition to advising on potential filings and compliance measures, we have the right experience and background to advocate on our clients’ behalf to the DOJ and to respond to inquiries and enforcement actions.